The Roar (novel): Plot

 Many weeks later, the government introduced the Fit Campaign for Children to set standards for their long-term health.
 However, Mika refuses to cooperate with the Fit Mix Campaign which leads him into trouble with the Nurse and his Principal Mr. Gray.
-Disgusted by his behaviour, Mr. Gray gave him detention, suspended him, and gave him a shock collar to wear as punishment.
+Disgusted by his behavior, Mr. Gray gave him detention, suspended him, and gave him a shock collar to wear as punishment.
 He also had to separate a whole big jar of small beads into their different colours.
 They were so small that he had to use tweezers.
 It was a very long process.
 A person named Helen comes to visit Mika from time to time and leaves biscuits for him, one of the biscuits had a message about the arcade that all the kids go to and practice flying with a pod fighter to get prizes.
 Many mutants go there as well and some get into the final round including Mika.
 He is paired with gunner Audrey who is a mutant with no eyes.
 Near the end all the kids that go the arcade get brainwashed and trained for war against the people on the other side of the wall.
 The plague was a lie that the government told them to keep them from going over the wall but, Mika and Audrey did and so did Ellie but never told anyone.
 The other side of the wall is where there are mansions with robot pets and animals that are owned by the few people behind the wall.
 Mal Gorman wants to train an army of kids to attack the people on the other side of the wall and all the kids are fit because of the fit mix.
 Mika and Ellie get to meet each other at the end of the story.